jacobcode01/AutoIQ/README.md

 ## Overview
 - Built and deployed an end-to-end machine learning pipeline to predict used-car prices from real market data.
 - Collected and processed 2,800+ listings from Cars24 using Selenium and BeautifulSoup.
-- Benchmarked 6 models and a stacking ensemble, then trained a tuned XGBoost pipeline with Scikit-learn pipelines to prevent data leakage.
+- Benchmarked 6 models and a stacking ensemble, then chose a tuned XGBoost model using leakage-free Scikit-learn pipelines.
-- Exposed the model through a Dockerized FastAPI service with a live frontend for real-time price predictions.
+- Exposed the model through a Dockerized FastAPI service with a live frontend, delivering a price range instead of a point estimate.

 <hr>